Our Programs

 Current Projects

-LEARNING LABS
+LEARNING LAB

 LEARNING LABS program is a beyond-the-school-day, focused, proven, data-based, academic support program for middle school students.
 The program is no-cost to the student and facilitated at school with a Director and tutor/mentor volunteers.
 Students will be prepared for the rigors of high school, understanding the relationships among hard work, choice and academic success.